-How I access the world of cryptocurrency as a Canadian in 2021
+How I access the world of cryptocurrency in 2021

 Remember, this is very much a new space and you should be very careful; you are using your own money so you are the one who is responsible for your wins and your losses.
 Always do plenty of research and if you are confused, seek the help of licensed professionals.